-This guide is an easy-to-read, 40+ page infographic, with pictures detailing what you need to know to move to Guernsey and the best sights, activities and places to eat.
+This guide is an easy-to-read, 40+ page infographic, with pictures detailing what you need to know to move to Guernsey as well as the best sights, activities, and places to eat.

 “How does going to the beach every day after work sound to you?”

 It was that sentence that sold moving to this little island in the middle of the Channel to us.
 Guernsey offers a great work-life balance and there is something here for everyone.
 Whether that is eating out, relaxing on the beach or walking around the cliffs, with the island being around 9 miles long and 6 miles wide, you never have far to go.

 Now, I can’t say that has been our lives every day as the daily grind does take over sometimes.
 However, it’s amazing to make the most of it when you can.

 Guernsey is one of the main Channel Islands located in between the UK and France.
 It is often forgotten about in comparison to the nearby island of Jersey, however, it is an island that should definitely be on your radar.